martinwbailey/hydra/README.md

 An example of this is in the 'ReviewListPostForm folder', it gives an example of the c# view model, the Razor view, the Hydra JSON output, and the associated HTML.

+If I find the time, I would like to make my C# implementated Hydra driven framework openly available.
+There is a lack of concrete examples for C# developers to use as a starting point for their projects.